polyaxon/polyaxon/docs/templates/polyaxonfile_specification/sections.md

 ```

 You can, of course, only access one generated value at a time,
-and the value is chosen directly by the algorithm doing the search defined in the `settings`.
+and the value is chosen directly by the algorithm doing the search defined in the `hptuning`.

 For each experiment generated during the hyperparameters search, Polyaxon will also add these values
 to your declarations, and will export them under the environment variable name `POLYAXON_DECLARATIONS`.